 It just goes to show that we, as consumers, really aren’t that taken by a famous face.
 So stop it already, L’oréal!

-Ineffective Celebrity Endorsements
+Geeky Celebrity Endorsements